GaryCraft/stardust-engine/README.md

 ## Commands

-UtilityDust by default has a CLI, that can be used to run commands.
+stardust-engine by default has a CLI, that can be used to run commands.
 You can add commands to the commands folder, and they will be loaded automatically.